TeriyakiBomb/rails-tldr/README.md

 - Be friendly in tone, positive but factual and fair about Rails and both its benefits and shortcomings.
 - Be concise.
-- Should not disparage other frameworks, technologies or approaches.
-- Represent the current state of Rails, ie - focus on features available in recent versions only
+- Represent the current state of Rails, ie - focus on features available in recent versions only.
 - Written to be read by non-rubyists
 - Be written simply.
 We can assume a reader has _some_ development experience, but not explicitly for novice developers.